NYS Pathways through History

 Fort William Henry is participating with NYS Pathways through History Weekend.
 See cooking demonstrations, fort life and discover the events that helped not only shape New York State but ultimately to the formation of the entire nation.
 Celebrate Father’s Day with free admission for Dad.

-262nd Commemoration of the Surrender of Fort William Henry.
+264th Commemoration of the Surrender of Fort William Henry

 Fort by Firelight

-The fort has surrendered to the enemy and now they are looking for any survivors!
+The fort is about to surrender to the enemy and now they are looking for any survivors!
 The fort’s solders will try to take you safety through the secret dark passageways so you can escape before the enemy finds you!
 As you make your way out, you’ll be surrounded by musket and cannon fire, smoke and chaos with nothing more than a few torches and candles to light the way!

 Field of Flags